Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Audio Monarch, Able Planet was out in full force at this year’s past CES 2012.
 They set up a slick booth and stocked it full of various audio solutions.
-After all was said and done, two solutions seemed to–ironically–speak loudest to attendees.
+After all, was said and done, two solutions seemed to–ironically–speak loudest to attendees.
 One was their new Bluetooth headset, the BT400B.
 The other was their newest music-friendly on-ear set of headphones known as the PS400B.

 Prosaic in the look and feel, the Able Planet PS400B set is not breaking new ground in aesthetics or visual allure.
 They come in a uniform black matte color with white lettering and minor silver highlights, which are mainly for the Able Planet logos.
-They feature a pair of seemingly familiar looking ear cushions and connect via a single 3.5mm audio cable.
-Over this tether, the PS400B support iPod, iPhone, MP3 players, Smart Phones and any other device with a 3.5mm audio-in port.
+They feature a pair of seemingly familiar-looking ear cushions and connect via a single 3.5mm audio cable.
+Over this tether, the PS400B support iPod, iPhone, MP3 players, Smart Phones, and any other device with a 3.5mm audio-in port.

 Wrong.
 “Simple” is an oxymoronic concept when speaking about this unit’s performance.
-It’s conventional look and ordinary aesthetics are far surpassed by how extraordinary these cans sound under the gun.
+Its conventional look and ordinary aesthetics are far surpassed by how extraordinary these cans sound under the gun.
 Is it the “patented” LINX AUDIO technology?
 Possibly!
 But the set of ear cushions is no slouch either.
 Slip the PS400B set over your ears and the amount of ambient noise heard, is significantly reduced.
-The noise canceling ability surpasses that of the Razer Tiamat gaming headset we reviewed.
+The noise-canceling ability surpasses that of the Razer Tiamat gaming headset we reviewed.

-But first let’s give a slight tweak to the bass on your equalizer or audio settings.
-The audio quality reproduced, is nothing short of excellent in a $100 offering.
+But first, let’s give a slight tweak to the bass on your equalizer or audio settings.
+The audio quality reproduced, is nothing short of excellent in a $100 offer.
 These are stereo headphones to boot.
-Not multi channel!
+Not multi-channel!
 Yet the sound is remarkably pure and rich.
 Crank the volume to the max and the clarity remains.
 No high-volume distortion or any other unwanted audio hiss!

-The Able Planet PS400B set also features a in-wire volume control.
+The Able Planet PS400B set also features in-wire volume control.
 It works well enough and functions by way of a dial.
 Dials are fabulous for more precise volume control.
 But they can also be easily jostled or accidentally bumped.
 So those who prefer +/- buttons for your volume control, may want to think twice.
-Regardless the in-wire vol. control is sans a mute button, which would have definitely been welcomed.
-The unit is however, compatible with other InWire solutions, including those with embedded microphones.
-So options are on the table.
+Moreover, for any issues with sound quality and static, you may want to learn how to fix your headphone jack, before replacing them completely.

-Bottom Line: Never judge a book by it’s plain black matte cover.
+Bottom Line: Never judge a book by its plain black matte cover.
 Because once you put this book over your ears, all bets are off.
 Or something like that… Joking aside: this is an excellent product!

 You can buy the Able Planet PS400B Stereo Headphones for $99.99.